org-arl/unet-blog/_posts/2020-12-06-converting-your-laptop-to-a-janus-modem-using-unetaudio.md

 ![](../assets/img/unetaudio/unetaudio-logo.png)

 **Unet audio** is one of the software-defined open architecture modems (SDOAMs) that is built using UnetStack technologies that let users convert their computers to an acoustic modem.
-It uses a computer's sound card along with the speaker and microphone as the hardware to transmit and receive data or signals as instructed by the user.
+It uses a computer's sound card (or any sound card attached to a computer) along with its speaker and microphone as the hardware to transmit and receive data or signals as instructed by the user.

 ![](../assets/img/unetaudio/unetaudio-block.png)